yusufozturk/panther/docs/gitbook/historical-search/example-queries.md

 ORDER BY p_event_time ASC
 ```

-## Find all console "root" logins in CloudTrail
+## Find all console "root" signins in CloudTrail

+The root account should almost never sign into the AWS console; find all such signins.

 ```sql
 SELECT